mnicholl/superbol/README.md

     MJD filter1 err1 filter2 err2...

 MJD can be replaced by phase or some other time parameter, but must be consistent between files.
-- Important: Bands must be in their common systems: AB mag for ugrizy, Gaia, ATLAS, GALEX; Vega mags for UBVRIJHK and Swift (S=UVW2 D=UVM2 A=UVW1)
+- Important: Bands must be in their common systems: AB mag for ugrizy, Gaia, ATLAS, GALEX; Vega mags for UBVRIJHK, Swift (S=UVW2 D=UVM2 A=UVW1) and NEOWISE (W=W1 Q=W2)
 - Important : Order of filter magnitudes in file must match order of filters in filename.

 Computes pseudobolometric light curves by integrating flux over observed filters only ("Lobs") as well as full